-Defining Economic resources
+Income concepts

-As described in section 2.1, an analysis of inequalities in incomes should look at the three factors income, wealth and consumption simultaneously.
+As described in section 2.1., an analysis of inequalities in incomes should look at the three factors income, wealth and consumption simultaneously.
 But the OECD (2013:13) also states:” [...] integrated analysis at the household level has significant data requirements that go beyond the measurement efforts currently undertaken in most countries.”
 This last statement holds for Switzerland too, although the HBS study is strongly influenced by the recommendations of the Canberra group handbook (United Nations, 2011), which in turn is part of the ICW framework of the OECD.
 Although the FTA publishes statistics on income, wealth and federal taxes, it is not possible to analyze the joint distribution on the micro level.
 In addition, measures on consumption are missing in tax data.
-But we can analyze how the assessment of income inequality is affected by using different income definitions that are present within the FTA tax data (5.1.1).
-Furthermore we evaluate the impact of using an equivalence scale tailored to tax data (5.1.2).
+But we can analyze how the assessment of income inequality is affected by using different income definitions that are present within the FTA tax data (4.1.1).
+Furthermore we evaluate the impact of using an equivalence scale tailored to tax data (4.1.2).

 Income definitions within tax data